 The ABA Standing Committee on Paralegals has additionally prepared its Model Guidelines for the Utilization of Legal Assistant Services (the "ABA Guidelines").
-While the ABA Guidelines refer to paralegals, the term is intended to include legal assistants.14 ABA Guideline No. 2 states that "[p]rovided the lawyer maintains responsibility for the work product, a lawyer may delegate to a paralegal any task normally performed by the lawyer" unless there is a statute, court rule, administrative rule or regulation, controlling authority, the applicable rule of professional conduct of the jurisdiction in which the attorney practices, or the Guidelines that expressly precludes the attorney from delegating the specific task to a nonlawyer.15 The ABA Guidelines then identify three responsibilities that may not be delegated to a paralegal: (i) responsibility for establishing a lawyer-client relationship; (ii) responsibility for a legal opinion rendered to a client.16 Conversely, the preparation of factual investigation and research, legal research, and the preparation of legal documents are identified as tasks that may be delegated to paralegals subject to appropriate attorney supervision.17
+While the ABA Guidelines refer to paralegals, the term is intended to include legal assistants.
+ABA Guideline No. 2 states that "[p]rovided the lawyer maintains responsibility for the work product, a lawyer may delegate to a paralegal any task normally performed by the lawyer" unless there is a statute, court rule, administrative rule or regulation, controlling authority, the applicable rule of professional conduct of the jurisdiction in which the attorney practices, or the Guidelines that expressly precludes the attorney from delegating the specific task to a nonlawyer.
+The ABA Guidelines then identify three responsibilities that may not be delegated to a paralegal: (i) responsibility for establishing a lawyer-client relationship; (ii) responsibility for establishing the amount of a fee to be charged for a legal service; and (iii) responsibility for a legal opinion rendered to a client.
+Conversely, the preparation of factual investigation and research, legal research, and the preparation of legal documents are identified as tasks that may be delegated to paralegals subject to appropriate attorney supervision.

-Consistent with the foregoing legal authorities and guidelines, LAWCLERK requires the Attorney to supervise the Lawclerk and to maintain responsibility for the Lawclerk's work product.
-However, LAWCLERK is far more restrictive than the foregoing guidelines for paralegals, law clerks, and legal assistants and more protective of the public as it precludes Lawclerks from engaging in any contact with clients, opposing counsel, witnesses, or any other party to the project for which the Lawclerk has been engaged.
+Consistent with the foregoing legal authorities and guidelines, Lawclerk.legal requires the Attorney to supervise the Lawclerk and to maintain responsibility for the Lawclerk's work product.
+However, Lawclerk.legal is far more restrictive than the foregoing guidelines for paralegals, law clerks, and legal assistants and more protective of the public as it precludes Lawclerks from engaging in any contact with clients, opposing counsel, witnesses, or any other party to the project for which the Lawclerk has been engaged.

-C. A State by State Analysis Confirms that the Use of LAWCLERK Does Not Violate the Unauthorized Practice of Law.
+C. A State By State Analysis Confirms that the Use of Lawclerk.legal Does Not Violate the Unauthorized Practice of Law in 49 of the 50 States.